BrewBlox/brewblox-documentation/docs/user/multiple_devices.md

       --mdns-port=${BREWBLOX_PORT_MDNS:-5000}
 ```

-This is rather more complex than the YAML configuration we've seen so far.
+This configuration is more advanced than what we've seen so far.
 To make sense of it, we'll look at the individual settings.

 ---